Haslingden Corporation Tramways

 Steam tram drivers and conductors

-A blow-up of the above photo, which shows the driver (in very grubby railway footplate-like attire) and the conductor (in informal attire).
+An enlargement of the above photograph, which shows the driver (in very grubby railway footplate-like attire) and the conductor (in informal attire).

 A crowded street scene, apparently depicting the last 'steamer' from Haslingden, presumably at Baxenden, and supposedly taken on the 5th September 1908.
 An electric tramway standard is visible in the larger photograph.
 The conductor (right) is wearing an informal jacket and a flat cap.
 Photo courtesy of Duncan Holden.

-Another photograph purportedly taken on the 5th September 1908, once again at Baxenden (presumably), given that there is an electric tramcar behind the steam trailer; after closure to the steamers, the route between Baxenden to Haslingden was converted to electric traction, opening on the 28th September.
+Another photograph purportedly taken on the 5th September 1908, presumably once again at Baxenden given the presence of an electric tramcar behind the steam trailer.
 The uniformed conductor and motorman are presumably the crew of the ACT tramcar.
 Photo courtesy of David Gladwin, with thanks to Trevor Preece.

 Senior staff